Keeping potential and existing customers engaged is hard work for any brand.

 Push notifications are designed to be short and sweet.

 As such, you’ll need to use your words carefully to engage users within a matter of seconds.

 Here are a few tips for writing killer copy:

 - Remember to include calls to action (CTAs): What’s the point of a push notification if users don’t know what to do about it?
 Remember to add a clear CTA that leads users to a relevant app or webpage.

 - Get creative: Depending on your brand image, you may wish to include puns or cheeky jokes in your notifications.
+You can also use funny vector images to showcase your creativity.
 Creative messages are more likely to capture audience attention and drive conversions.

 - Don’t use long words or complicated grammar: Push notifications should be very easy to read, as users will only glance at them before deciding whether to engage.